 Often times written task lists are missing the most important information – the due date!
 If you do not have a digital task list, you are probably only creating to-do lists for one day at a time.
 Any uncompleted tasks then get rolled over (hopefully) to the next day.
 Many of those tasks don’t need to be accomplished that day or even the next, but your attention is constantly being drawn to them.
 By assigning due dates to each task on your digital list, you will not need to look at tasks until the appropriate time, thus freeing up time and energy to focus on tasks that do require your immediate attention.
 Applying due dates is how I successfully maintain over 200 tasks on my task list without feeling overwhelmed.
 I only look at the current day’s tasks unless I am performing my weekly review.

 Going digital efficienizes (I love my made-up word) your task list!
 Truth be told, there are many days you will not complete all of your tasks, or maybe any of your tasks in rare circumstances.
 It is super-efficient to have those tasks automatically roll over to the next day.
 Making the move to digital means saying goodbye to re-writing your uncompleted tasks over and over again.

 Ready to take the leap?

-Your next sensible question might be, “What program would give me all of these great features?”
-I use and love Microsoft Outlook® 2013 for my task manager.
-The software gives me all of the features presented in this article and more but it is by no means the only program or app that offers task list management.
+Your next sensible question might be, “What program will give me all of these great features?”
+I use and love Microsoft Outlook® for my task manager.
+The software gives me all the features I mentioned and more but it is by no means the only program or app that offers task list management.
 To optimally benefit from digitizing your task list though, I highly suggest you not settle for any program that lacks one of the aforementioned features.

 Still not ready to take the leap?